scottkushnier/flipya/docs/for-developers.md

 Postmark is used (via API from server) for sending emails out.

-Current running on Render [https://flipya.onrender.com/], with database hosted on Supabase.
+Currently running on Render [https://flipya.onrender.com/], with database hosted on Supabase.

 ---